 A contemporary selection, when worn with a quality white shirt the navy blue suit can step up to the plate of a ‘black-tie optional’ event.
 While the navy suit is a more contemporary option, it also suits the man who isn’t interested in having the most extensive collection of suits.
 You can get away with having one suit, but it has to be navy, due to its versatility.
 The navy blue suit can be dressed down with some slacks and sneakers, or it can be dressed up as a three-piece set with a flash of colour on the tie.

 Fundamentally the dark blue suit isn’t that far from black, and this makes life easier.
-The dark blue suit is for the man who wants to veer on the safer side.
-The general rule of thumb is, the darker the shoes the darker the accessories, this includes shoes, socks, watches, glasses, and ties.
+This one’s for the man who wants to veer on the safer side.
+The general rule of thumb is, the darker the shoes the darker accessories, this includes shoes, socks, watches, glasses, and ties.
 You wouldn’t want to be caught dead in a dark blue suit with a pair of light brown shoes, or a highly contrasted tie, so planning this ensemble is the key to a successful day out.

 The light blue suit is a great happy medium for a prospective suit buyer.
 We wouldn’t recommend it as your first suit of choice, however, when you’re comfortable with the navy or classic suit you might be ready to turn it up a notch.
-The light blue suit is for the man who likes to accessories, we’re talking a top-shelf timepiece, some perfectly maintained hair, a matching tie and some fine leather footwear to boot.
+This one’s for the man who likes accessories, we’re talking a top-shelf timepiece, some perfectly maintained hair, a matching tie and some fine leather footwear to boot.
 If you’re a bit on the fence with the light blue suit scroll down for some style inspiration.

 The royal blue suit is for the man who wants to stand out amongst the crowd.
-You definitely won’t get lost with this one, the royal blue suit speaks volumes, it perpetuates levels of personal self-confidence that you won’t find in any other blue suit.
+You definitely won’t get lost with this one, it speaks volumes, and perpetuates levels of personal self-confidence that you won’t find in any other.
 Whatever you do though, turn it down on the accessories, understated shoes and tie combinations work best with a royal blue suit, think dark brown and black.